 11) Ask your driving instructor for specific guidance

 Your driving instructor probably won’t be re-starting lessons unprepared.
 If they don’t get in touch with tips/guidance, drop them a line and ask if there’s anything specific they require from you and what you can expect in a post-covid world of driving lessons.

 12) Make sure you’re insured

 If you’re learning in your own car – make sure that you’re insured with a company who looks after their new and young drivers.
 And if you’re not learning in your own car, but will have your own car when you pass, start thinking about who you’d like to insure you.

-Endsleigh specialises in insurance for young drivers, including learner driver insurance, black box insurance, student car insurance and short-term car insurance.
+Endsleigh specialises in insurance for young drivers, including learner driver insurance, black box insurance and short-term car insurance.
 So you can be assured that we always have your best interests at heart.